 Scale that approach to an image with thousands of pixels, and they could hide a longer message or lines of code.

-“I think most people were impressed, and surprised that it was possible, due to the assumption that Twitter strips all metadata from image uploads,” Buchanan told me on Discord.
+“I think most people were impressed, and surprised that it was possible, due to the assumption that Twitter strips all metadata from image uploads,” Buchanan said.

 Three years after his initial discovery, he found a way to tack on hidden information to the end of a PNG image’s metadata on Twitter.
 This method was even better than his first, he wrote, because the data remained “contiguous,” or all in one chunk.